 New TLDs are the trend of the future!
 Let your audience know your finger is on the pulse of the Internet.

-About 50% of all domains on the web are .com, and that’s what your audience will assume you are.
 According to MarketingLand, the original TLDs (.com, .net, etc.) have more than double the awareness of the new TLDs among the general internet-using public.
 You may have to spend more resources (time, energy, money) on branding to make sure users don’t accidentally go to a competitor with the .com name.

 When considering a new TLD, it’s important to consider your audience and your competitors: